istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10/change-notes/index.md

 ## istioctl

-- **Updated** the experimental `precheck` command to identify potential upgrade issues prior to actually running an upgrade.
+- **Updated** the `istioctl experimental precheck` command to identify potential upgrade issues prior to actually running an upgrade.

 - **Updated** `istioctl kube-inject` to call webhook server to get the injection template by default.
   ([Issue #29270](https://github.com/istio/istio/issues/29270))